-Fees incurred with Sanne Corporate Services Limited during the year in respect of management fees and administration and accounting fees are detailed on the face of Statement of Comprehensive Income.
-Amounts prepaid to Sanne Corporate Services Limited at the year end amounted to €2,899 (2013: € 3,060).
+Fees incurred with Sanne Group during the year in respect of administration and management fees are detailed on the face of statement of comprehensive income.
+As at 31st December 2015, the Company had prepaid €6,438 to Sanne Group for administration and secretarial services (31st December 2014: €2,899).